 The recommended structure makes my train of thought flow much more easily, and I make good progress.
 I finish my first draft around three, but decide to shelve the article before sending it on to Tom for review — I’d like to give it a second look-over myself with fresh eyes in the morning.

-Sound like a place you’d like to work?
+Does the thought of a dedicated content role like this make your heart race?
 Check out our current vacancies to see where you might fit!